 In an ideal world, you put your phone away whenever you're behind the wheel and don't touch it again until you're parked.
 In the real world, there are two things you can do to reduce your chances of adding to that awful statistic:

 Mount your phone on your dashboard.
 That'll at least keep it up near eye level, far better than glancing down at your cupholder, passenger seat or wherever you typically keep it.
 It'll also simplify screen-taps, even though you shouldn't be tapping while driving.
 Just saying.
 Check out these.

 Enable "car mode."
 Your phone is smart enough to automatically detect when you're driving and automatically respond accordingly to incoming text messages.
 That leaves you free to focus on the road.
 Android users, here's. iPhone owners, learn .

 Save printer paper

-This one's easy: Every time you print a noncritical document, print it "2-up," meaning two pages shrunk down to fit on a single page (book-style).
+This one's easy: Every time you print a noncritical document, print it "two-up," meaning two pages shrunk down to fit on a single page (book-style).
 Look for this setting in the print dialog.

 Finally, ask yourself if you really need a hard copy at all.
 The best way to save paper is to "print" your documents as PDF files, which you can then store electronically.
 This capability is built into most software; just select "save as PDF" as your preferred printer.